riazahmed01/portfoliov1/README.md

 ## Resources:
 - Undraw for images
-- Google images for icons
+- Google images and icons8 for icons